A-Jessica-Christie/every-little-thing/_posts/2017-09-21-thank-you-not.md

 You make me think that God has abandoned me

-You make e feel llike I'm living in hell
+You make me feel like I'm living in hell

-You make me loose my passion
+You make me lose my passion

 You make me the bitterest person I ever knew

 You make me crave my me time all the time

-You make me loose my faith in people
+You make me lose my faith in people

-You make me loose my willingness to go on
+You make me looe my willingness to go on

 You make me become the person I despised the most